prometheusresearch/baseline-codebase/src/rex.i18n/README.rst

 ==================

 This package contains a series of command line tools (exposed via ``rex.ctl``) that can be used in the development of a RexDB package.
-These tools assume:

-* The package you're working on is installed as editable (``pip install -e``, ``python setup.py develop``, etc).
-* You are executing these tools from the root of the package repository.
+All of these commands assume that they are being executed from the root of the target project's source repository.
+You can specify the path to this directory if this is not the case.

 i18n-extract
 ------------